chindris/zuerichopendatadocs/README.md

 - **Place** for places (https://schema.org/Place).
 - **LocalBusiness** for restaurants / cafes (https://schema.org/LocalBusiness).

+### Non-standard fields

 There are, however, a few custom fields which are not schema.org standard.
-Here is the full list of the non standard fields:
+The full list of non-standard fields, per each object type, can be seen bellow.
-### Available on all the types:
+- Available on all the types:
   - copyright
   - cc
   - category: a list of categories this object is tagged with on the site.
   - title_teaser: a special title that is used when the object is displayed as a teaser (in lists of results for example).
   - text_teaser: same as the title_teaser, a special description to be used when displaying the object as a teaser.
   - osm_id: the open street map node id.
   - updated: the date and time the object was last updated on the site
-## Place specific fields:
+- Place specific fields:
   - detailedInformation: a list with short text items containing some more highlights of the place.
   - zurichcard: a short text specifying what kind of reductions are available based on the Zurich Card (discount, free entry, zurich card partner)
   - zurichcardDescription: a text with some more details for the applicable reductions, using the Zurich Card, if any.
   - place: can have one or more from the following values: Indoors, Outdoors.
   - openingDays: a comma separated list of all the days when the place is open.
-### LocalBusiness specific fields:
+- LocalBusiness specific fields:
   - detailedInformation: a list with short text items containing some more highlights of the restaurant / cafe.
   - zurichcard: a short text specifying what kind of reductions are available based on the Zurich Card (discount, free entry, zurich card partner)
   - zurichcardDescription: a text with some more details for the applicable reductions, using the Zurich Card, if any.
   - openingDays: a comma separated list of all the days when the restaurant / cafe is open.

 ## Open Street Map integration